mjdamgaard/Notes/Physics/QED/README.md

 there is even a chance that it could lead to slightly altered predictions!
 (Becasue it might tell us that we need to cut away all pair productions.)

-(All my ideas here are also described (poorly, of course) in my working notes found in qed.tex and 23-xx note collection.tex, but I do not really expect anyone to read those.)
+(All my ideas here are also described (poorly, of course) in my working notes found in 'qed.tex' and '23-xx note collection.tex', but I do not really expect anyone to read those.)
 -->

+(20.03.24) I have found some problems with my vacuum paper, and now I actually have more hopes for a different idea, where one does the Dirac sea reinterpretation via a countable basis.
+This idea is described in '23-xx note collection.tex' found in the 'backup' folder.
+I will also make some corrections to my vacuum paper on arXiv at some point, but since no one reads it currently anyway, and since I'm quite exhausted now from working a lot on this problem, I might very well delay this update for a while.

 Feel free to email me if you have any questions about my work.